digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataAsyncSample/ReadMe.txt

   Files
   -----
-    * com.digi.xbee.api.sendexplicitdataasync.MainApp.java:
+    * com.digi.xbee.api.sendexplicitdata.MainApp.java:
       Main application class.
-It instantiates a ZigBee device, establishes a serial connection with it and sends the data to the specified XBee device.
+It instantiates a ZigBee device, establishes a serial connection with it and sends the explicit data to the specified XBee device.
 Finally it prints out the result of the sent operation.

   Requirements